Kreshton/Kreshton/README.md

 - 👋 Hi, I’m @Kreshton
 - 👀 I’m interested in programming,videogames,anime,music and etc.
 - 🌱 I’m currently learning HTML,Python and JavaScript
-- 📫 How to reach me - Instagram : nazariistets7345, Telegram : @Kreshton
+- 📫 How to reach me - Instagram : kreshtongamingblog

 <!---
 Kreshton/Kreshton is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.